 - SDG 10 – Reduced inequalities

-Tamma’s dedication in this area has enabled her to develop careers talks on each of the various areas to allow young people to see a possible career path for themselves as well as the skills they’ll need to develop for that route.
-Rather than looking at current jobs and careers, Tamma considers what is likely to be needed in the future to enable young people to move into more sustainable areas of work.
+Tamma’s dedication in this area has enabled her to develop career talks in each of the various areas.
+This enables her to allow young people to see a possible career path for themselves as well as the skills they’ll need to develop for that route.
+Rather than looking at current jobs and careers, Tamma considers what is likely to be needed in the future.
+An approach with that mindset is to equip young people to move into more sustainable areas of work.

 The environmental world is very entwined with STEM, so Tamma wants to encourage young girls to embrace these subjects.
 So far she has given talks at several schools, including Durham High School for Girls, at Jesmond Primary, at Newcastle University, and in honour of events such as Ada Lovelace Day (2018).